 Be a responsible host

-All on-licence and club licence businesses must submit a host responsibility policy with any application for a new or renewed alcohol licence.
+All alcohol on-licence and club licence businesses must submit a host responsibility policy with any application for a new or renewed alcohol licence.

-It helps the District Licensing Committee (DLC) when it considers an application for new or renewed licences.
+This helps the District Licensing Committee (DLC) when it considers an application for new or renewed licences.